LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### additional categories

-**Data type:** Character String
+**Data type:** String

 **Default input:** N/A

-**Description:** Any column heading (in Table 2, examples in orange) that helps to refine the numerical sampling process (i.e., 'intelligent' sampling).
+**Description:** Any column heading that helps to refine the numerical sampling process (i.e., 'intelligent' sampling).
 Common examples include facility type, production type, facility age, etc.

 **Notes on acquisition:** Specific to the category chosen and up to the user to define.